 - Why is Madam C. J. Walker called a philanthropist?

 - Who benefited from Madam C. J. Walker's philanthropy?
-Why might she have chosen each area of philanthropy?

 - Even though doctors warned Madam C. J. Walker that she had to "slow down," she refused and consequently died in her early fifties.
-Why do you suppose she chose to use her money and time this way rather than relax and enjoy the life of the wealthy?
+Why do you think she chose to use her money and time this way rather than relax and enjoy the life of the wealthy?